- Measure the soy sauce, oyster sauce, honey and boiling water into a small saucepan over a gentle heat.

 - Put the cornflour and cold water into a small bowl and stir to make a paste.

-- Remove the pan from the heat, tip the paste into the saucepan and stir to combine.
+- Remove the pan from the heat and slowly tip the paste into the saucepan while stirring.

-- Return the pan to medium heat, stirring as the sauce thickens.
+- Return the pan to a medium heat, stirring as the sauce thickens.

 - Remove the pan from the heat and leave the sauce to cool.

-- Chop the roast, BBQ or char sui pork into small dice and mix it into the cold sauce.
+- Chop the leftover pork or chicken into small dice and mix it into the cold sauce.

 Bao Bun Dough